 Health care providers who perform periodic health assessments for children are required to inform parents and guardians about:

 - The risks and effects of childhood lead exposure.

 - The requirement that children in Medi-Cal should be blood lead tested.

 - The requirement that children not in Medi-Cal who are at high risk of lead exposure should also be blood lead tested.

 (Blood lead test)

-If child is not in a publicly supported program, at both 12 months and 24 months of age:
+If child is NOT in a publicly funded program for low-income children, at both 12 months and 24 months of age: